Timi-Leyin/coming-soon/styleguide.md

 # Front-end Style Guide

-  Home
-  About
-  Services
-  FAQ

- - COMING SOON -
+##  COMING SOON

-  Get quality artisans
+  - Get quality artisans

 Use HirePesin app to find and locate artisans and  handymen services nearby.Using hirepesin , you have access or connect to users who are in need of services of artisans who are seeking for quick jobs.
 Anyone can register his/her hustle to be hired online.🙂😎

+## Sitemaps

+ -  Home
-Why Hirepesin
+- Why Hirepesin

-  Home
-  About
+-  About
-  Services
+- How it works
-  FAQ
+-  FAQ

   © 2021 Hirepesin.
 All rights reserved.